 There is [sic] a few things wrong here.
 One is something that was said by the person who created the site.In physics, the definition of work is this: "Work done by a force acting on a body is the product of the size of that force multiplied by the distance the body moves, multiplied by the cosine of the angle between the force and the distance."
 [Both force and distance are vectors.]
-Or, W = F x cos q. (x is the distance the body moves.)
+Or, W = F x cos θ. (x is the distance the body moves. θ is the angle between the vectos F and x.)
 So, no motion, no distance moved, zero work.
 The clueless soul, who is so certain that I am wrong, cites the example of a person hanging from a bar, supporting his own weight.
 This person is certainly expending energy in this process, since muscular effort involves muscle fibres contracting and relaxing, doing microscopic scale work within the body.
 This work is dissipated as heat.
 But he does no macroscopic work on the bar or anything else outside of his body.
 If he were condemned to be hung by a noose until dead, his lifeless body would hang there just as well, doing no work at all.

 Our refrigerator magnet is likewise doing no work, niether external nor internal, as it remains at rest firmly in place and unmoving, on the refrigerator wall, supporting its own weight.